CHSS-IT/enrollchat/README.md

 * AWS_SECRET_ACCESS_KEY
 * AWS_DEFAULT_REGION

-Emails are dependent on SendGrid, which needs these environment variables.
+Emails are dependent on SendGrid, which needs these environment variables:
+* SENDGRID_API_KEY
 * SENDGRID_USERNAME
 * SENDGRID_PASSWORD

-We are using CAS for logins.
+We are using CAS for logins:
 * CAS_BASE_URL

 For Redis:
 * REDISTOGO_URL

-For the rake-based feed, you will need to have a CSV file delivered to a directory on a server you can access via SFTP.
+For the rake-based feed, you will need to have a CSV file delivered to a location that you can access, such as a server you can reach via SFTP or an S3 bucket.
+The task is currently constructed to use an S3 bucket.
 This is dependent on these environmental variables:
-* ENROLLCHAT_REMOTE: The server's address.
-E.g. "myserver.myhost.edu"
+* ENROLLCHAT_REMOTE: The remote location's name or address.
+E.g. "myserver.myhost.edu" or "my_bucket"
-* ENROLLCHAT_REMOTE_DIR: The directory on that server.
-That directory should also contain a subdirectory named "backup."
 * ENROLLCHAT_REMOTE_USER: Username.
 * ENROLLCHAT_REMOTE_PASS: Password.
 * ENROLLCHAT_ADMIN_EMAIL: The 'from' address for all emails.
 * ENROLLCHAT_HOST: Actionmailer default url host.
+* ENROLLMENT_FILE_NAME: The name of the stored enrollment file.

+Additional environment variables can be added depending on your needs.
+E.g. server directory path

 We are tracking errors with AirBrake.
+* AIRBRAKE_API_KEY
 * AIRBRAKE_PROJECT_ID
 * AIRBRAKE_PROJECT_KEY

+We have a backup task that uses S3 storage:
+(In addition to AWS_ variables described above)
+* FILE_BACKUP_NAME
+* S3_BACKUP_BUCKET_NAME

+We have a task for restoring the development database from production using Heroku's CLI commands:
+* DATABASE_COMMAND

 Heroku will need these add-ons:
 * Herokupostgres